Tashanam-Shahbaz/SprintSeed/README.md

-# SprintSpeed
+# 🚀 SprintSpeed

-A collaborative AI-powered platform to streamline software development planning through intelligent agents.
+**AI-powered platform to streamline software planning — from requirement intake to executive-ready summaries.**

+---

-## 🚀 Objective
+## 🌍 Overview

-SprintSpeed enables:
-- Users (e.g., BAs, Managers) to input requirements.
-- AI agents to convert user input into structured documents (SRS).
-- Automated ticket creation based on approved specs.
-- Smart task assignment to developers using availability, expertise, and priorities.
+SprintSpeed is designed to automate and accelerate early-stage software planning.
+Traditionally, converting a CEO's idea into an actionable plan requires several cycles between the CEO, Business Analysts (BAs), and Project Managers — costing time, effort, and clarity.

+SprintSpeed reduces this friction by allowing users (e.g., stakeholders, managers, or clients) to upload a prompt or document.
+AI agents then:

+* Understand and translate the input into a structured **Software Requirements Specification (SRS)**.
+* Iterate with human feedback for refinements.
+* Generate actionable tasks and assign them to developers.
+* Email a final summary to stakeholders like the CEO.

+⚡ This system has the potential to **replace or assist BAs and PMs** in early planning, offering speed, consistency, and transparency across the team.

+---

 ## 🧠 Agent Flow